Halo Infinite Battle Royale: Tatanka leaks, release window, everything we know

 • Tatanka FFA with 100 Bots – Last player surviving wins! (with 100 Bots)

 Various in-game setting leaks may have also revealed a number of key features in the BR.
-For starters, it seems as though players will drop into the BR map through ODST-style ‘Drop Pods.’
+For starters, it seemed as though players would drop into the BR map through ODST-style ‘Drop Pods.’

 A ‘containment zone’ is also present, no different from all other BRs like Warzone, Apex Legends, and Fortnite, which all feature shrinking safe zones.

-However, given the recent news of a major rework and overhaul, it is unclear whether these leaks are still accurate.
+However, given the recent news of a major rework and overhaul, along with its possible cancellation, it is unclear whether these leaks are still accurate.
 We’ll be sure to update you here as any further details emerge in the months ahead.

 Related Topics